LaganMehtaJi/E-Courses-React-Node-Fs/README.md

-# 📚 Global-Skills - E-Commerce Courses Website
+# 📚 E-Commerce Courses Website

 ## 🚀 About the Project
-Global-Skills is an interactive e-commerce website that allows users to browse, purchase, and enroll in online courses.
+An interactive e-commerce website that allows users to browse, purchase, and enroll in online courses.
 This project is designed to provide a seamless learning experience while managing courses efficiently.

 ## 🛠️ Built With
 - React.js (Frontend)